 A little about me.

 I’ve spent much of my life traveling and being immersed in other ways of living and this has informed much the work I do today.
 I strive to meet each new client with openness and flexibility, being patient to truly understand the issues before providing immediate solutions.
-I’m currently settled in and living near the mountains of the PNW and am happily providing therapy remotely via Zoom to tweens, teens, and adults needing more support in their lives.
-The outdoors are my happy place and I try to spend as much time as possible in the elements, as I truly believe in the power of nature to restore and refresh us when we are feeling depleted.
-When not working I enjoy finding time for weekend adventures with my husband, two daughters, and pup Izzie.
+I’m currently settled in and living near the mountains of the PNW and am providing therapy remotely via Zoom to tweens, teens, and adults needing more support in their lives.
+I am also offering limited in-person sessions from my office in Bellevue.
+The outdoors are my happy place and I try to spend as much time as possible outside.
+When not working I enjoy finding time for hobbies and weekend adventures.

 Education & background.

 Upon graduation, I began work at a community mental health agency as an adult outpatient therapist, helping dozens of clients with various diagnoses achieve goals outlined in comprehensive treatment plans.
-Seven years ago, I found myself working with the fabulous team at DBT Eastside, where my love for DBT therapy (and more recently, Radically Open-DBT!) has only grown stronger.
-I have also grown my own private practice along the way: The Lookout Counseling Services.
-Along the way I have gained valuable experience with all kinds of people as well as training in several different therapeutic modalities.
+Ten years ago, I found myself working with my current team at DBT Eastside, where my love for DBT behavioral therapy has grown strong.
+I have also grown my own private practice, The Lookout Counseling Services.
+Over the years I have gained client experience as well as training in several different therapeutic modalities.
+I am trained intensively in both DBT and RO-DBT, as well as EMDR for trauma and ERP for OCD.
+I am also a HAES-informed and trained clinician.
 I genuinely enjoy learning about people and what makes them tick....and what could potentially make their lives better.